Amirrezagh1991/open-mmlab-mmdetection-streamlit/README.md

-## MediaPipe Computer Vision Tasks with Streamlit
+## Open-mmlab MMDetection with Streamlit

 Welcome to the <a href="https://github.com/open-mmlab" style="text-decoration: none;">**OpenMMLab**</a> MMDetection webApp with Streamlit!
 This repo is designed to provide a real-time object detection and tracking with